17 Oct 2014

 Following the entry into force of the new Toy Safety Directive (Directive 2009/48/EC) on 20 July 2011, the Official Journal of the EU published on 11 August 2011 references to two important safety standards concerning electric toys (EN 62115:2005 and its amendment EN 62115:2005/A2:2011) and two previous standards on the mechanical and physical properties of toys and a standard on the flammability of toys.

-Hong Kong’s total exports to France slid by 9% to US$418 million in the first month of 2013, after decreasing by 6% to US$4.8 billion in 2012.
-Major export items in January 2013 included telecommunications equipment and parts (shared 14% of the total), jewellery (9%), articles of apparel, of textile fabrics (8%), semi-conductors, electronic valves/tubes (8%), travel goods and handbags (6%), computers (4%), watches and clocks (4%) and women’s or girls’ wear of textile fabrics, not knitted (4%).
+Hong Kong’s total exports to France decreased by 3% to US$3.3 billion in the first eight months of 2014, after growing by 10% to US$5.3 billion in 2013.
+Major export items in January-August 2014 included telecommunications equipment and parts (shared 19% of the total), articles of apparel, of textile fabrics (8%), semi-conductors, electronic valves/tubes (7%), jewellery (6%), pearls, precious & semi-precious stones (5%), travel goods and handbags (4%), electrical machinery & apparatus (4%), toys, games & sporting goods (3%), watches and clocks (3%) and electrical apparatus for electrical circuits (3%).

 French Involvement in the Hong Kong Economy

 France has a substantial investment in Hong Kong.
-The total stock of direct investment amounted to US$6.7 billion (or HK$52.3 billion) as at the end of 2011.
+The total stock of direct investment amounted to US$7.5 billion (or HK$58.5 billion) as at the end of 2012.

-Over 600 French companies are operating in Hong Kong, including BNP Paribas, Credit Lyonnais, Credit Agricole and AXA (banking and finance), LVMH Asia Pacific Ltd and Parfums Christian Dior Far East (trading/distribution), Air France (transport), Agence France-Presse and Maya Press (media), BSO Network Solutions and TheTMSway (information and communications technology), Maltem (IT consultancy), Gameloft (video game publisher), and L'Occitane and DESSANGE Paris (beauty care).
+Over 600 French companies are operating in Hong Kong, including BNP Paribas, Credit Lyonnais, Credit Agricole and AXA (banking and finance), LVMH Asia Pacific Ltd and Parfums Christian Dior Far East (trading/distribution), Renault (automobile), Air France (transport), Agence France-Presse, Maya Press, COTE Magazine (media), BSO Network Solutions and TheTMSway (information and communications technology), Maltem, Freelog, Digitalin and BuyMeDesign (business planning and consultancy), Gameloft (video game publisher), Caudalie, L'Occitane and DESSANGE Paris (beauty care), Paul Lafayet (French pastry and desserts), Christofle (silverware), Qeelin (jewellery), The Chinese Timekeeper (timepieces), Bacchus & Century, Baron Edmond de Rothschild Group and Pont des Arts (wine).

-As at 1 June 2012, there were 62 French companies with regional headquarters in Hong Kong, while another 114 had regional offices here.
-Reflecting France’s diverse activities, there were 3,660 French nationals resided in Hong Kong as at the end of June 2012.
+As of June 2013, there were 66 French companies with regional headquarters in Hong Kong, while another 114 had regional offices here.
+Reflecting France’s diverse activities, there were 2,960 French nationals resided in Hong Kong as at the end of 2013.